EtchedPixels/FUZIX/README.md

 FuzixOS: Because Small Is Beautiful

 This is the initial public tree for the FuzixOS project.
 It is not yet useful although you can build and boot it and run test application code.
-A lot of work is needed on the utilities and libraries yet.
+A lot of work is needed on the utilities and libraries.

 FUZIX
 =====